tianocore-docs/edk2-CCodingStandardsSpecification/5_source_files/README.md

 ## 5.1 General Rules

-### 5.1.1 Lines shall be 120 columns, or less
+### 5.1.1 Lines shall be 120 columns, or fewer

-Preferably, limit line lengths to 80 columns or less.
+Preferably, limit line lengths to 80 columns or fewer.
 When this doesn't leave sufficient space for a good postfix style comment, extend the line to a total of 120 columns.
 Having some level of uniformity in the expected width of the source is useful for viewing and printing the code.